ddttom/doc2web/docs/user-manual.md

 - **Bullet point enhancement with proper display and indentation from DOCX documents**
 - **Italic formatting fix with comprehensive style mapping and validation to ensure proper conversion from DOCX to HTML**
 - **Hanging indentation fix with CSS rule conflict resolution to ensure proper display of numbered headings and paragraphs**
+- **TOC page number removal for web-appropriate navigation where page numbers are irrelevant**

 ## Installation